 This command will help you to flush DNS in the Mac OS without any kind of doubt so use it whenever required.

 Without any kind of doubt, you just need to make use of the

 “sudo discoveryutil mdnsflushcache; sudo discoveryutil udnsflushcaches; say flushed” command.
 With the help of this command, you will be able to flush all the DNS cache out as well as you can reset the DNS cache.

 How to Clear DNS Cache on Mac (The Best Way)

 If you are not familiar with the ways above, or you are afraid of losing data by mistake, you can use MacDeed Mac Cleaner to help you clear the DNS cache in one click.
 It won’t do any harm to your macOS and it is very easy to use.

 - Launch Mac Cleaner, and select “Maintenance” on the left.

 - Select “Flush DNS Cache” and click “Run”.

-Just in one click, you can flush DNS cache on your Mac/MacBook/iMac safely.
-With the help of Mac Cleaner, you can clean junk files on Mac, repair disk permissions, clear browser history on Mac and more.
-In addition, Mac Cleaner is well compatible with all Mac OS, such as macOS 10.15 (Catalina), macOS 10.14 (Mojave), macOS 10.13, etc.
+Just in one click, you can flush the DNS cache on your Mac/MacBook/iMac safely.
+With the help of Mac Cleaner, you can clean junk files on Mac, repair disk permissions, clear browser history on Mac, and more.
+In addition, Mac Cleaner is well compatible with all Mac OS, such as macOS 13 (Ventura), macOS 12 Monterey, macOS 11 Big Sur, macOS 10.15 (Catalina), etc.

 In conclusion, it is evidently proved that flushing the DNS in Mac is not so difficult.
 If you will follow the proper guidelines and steps, you can easily flush the DNS on your Mac.
 Flushing the DNS in any particular system ensures the stress-free and enjoyable experience of running the internet on popular web browsers and other internet portals.